 Full roundup of attribute related components is listed below

-All tools are designed to work with worksession files.
+All tools are designed to work with worksession files as a basic workflow.
 A typical workflow would be:

 - Have all your input geometry brought in by means of one or multiple worksession files.